primiano/perfetto-docs/docs/analysis/trace-processor.md

 In trace processor,  this "object-oriented" approach is replicated by having different tables for each type of object.
-For example, we have a `track` table as the "root" of the heirarchy with the `thread_track` and `counter_track` tables "inheriting from" the `track` table.
+For example, we have a `track` table as the "root" of the hierarchy with the `thread_track` and `counter_track` tables "inheriting from" the `track` table.

 NOTE: [The appendix below](#appendix-table-inheritance) gives the exact rules for inheritance between tables for interested readers.

-Inheritance between the tables works in the natural way (i.e. how it works in OO languages) and is best summarised by a diagram.
+Inheritance between the tables works in the natural way (i.e. how it works in OO languages) and is best summarized by a diagram.

 ![SQL table inheritance diagram](/docs/images/tp-table-inheritance.png)